 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes

-More generally, WFM employees state: “When items are added to the unacceptable ingredients lists, any substitutions producers propose must be reviewed for acceptability.
+More generally, Whole Foods Market employees stated in 2017: “When items are added to the unacceptable ingredients lists, any substitutions producers propose must be reviewed for acceptability.
 If there is indication of harm, the company would not deem the substitution acceptable and would add that ingredient to our unacceptable list.”

-Additionally, according to WFM: “Using the precautionary principle as a guide, every body care and cleaning ingredient that is allowed on our Quality Standards lists has been given a thorough review based upon safety, environmental impact and source.
+Additionally, Whole Foods Market employees stated in 2017: “Using the precautionary principle as a guide, every body care and cleaning ingredient that is allowed on our Quality Standards lists has been given a thorough review based upon safety, environmental impact and source.
 To make ingredient decisions, we consult published scientific and medical literature, reports from regulatory authorities and NGOs, data from manufacturers and suppliers, and guidance from chemists and industry technical experts.
 In this way, we have continually ensured that alternatives are safer for both our branded and private label products.”

 12 out of 15 points